GrigoriyPlotnikov/geolocation/Readme.md

 ## Load requrement
 The handling of 10 000 000 unique users per day (U) and 100 000 000 queries (Q) per day.
-According to the <https://www.techempower.com/benchmarks/#section=test&runid=8ca46892-e46c-4088-9443-05722ad6f7fb&hw=ph&test=plaintext> this  well within Kestel server capabilities (7 million per second!) so all blockers can be in controller code.
+According to the [techempower benchmarks]<https://www.techempower.com/benchmarks/#section=test&runid=8ca46892-e46c-4088-9443-05722ad6f7fb&hw=ph&test=plaintext> this  well within Kestel server capabilities (7 million per second!) so all blockers can be in controller code.

 Consider user session start is a complete load of html page incluing scripts and styles and a request to HTTP API methods.
 One improvement can be a Webpack to combine app.js in one file and minify it.
 Rest queries are pure API.